-- The Medcomp® Duo-Split® Double Lumen Catheter is indicated for use in attaining Short-Term vascular access for Hemodialysis and Apheresis. - It may be inserted percutaneously and is primarily placed in the internal jugular vein of an adult patient. - Alternate insertion sites include subclavian vein and femoral vein as required. - The curved Duo-Split® Catheter is intended for internal jugular - This catheter is indicated for a duration less than (30) days.
+The Triple Lumen Catheter is indicated for use in attaining Short-Term vascular access for Hemodialysis and Apheresis.
+It may be inserted percutaneously and is primarily placed in the internal jugular vein of an adult patient.
+Alternate insertion sites include subclavian vein or femoral vein as required.
+The Triple Lumen Catheter is intended to be used less than (30) days.